edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

     }
 }
 ```
-!!!
-Alert
-    Should we be validating the messages for version (V2 in this case)?
-Do we validate incoming REST requests for the particular version of the APIs?

 The **response** message `payload` would contain the response from the south side, which is typically EdgeX event/reading objects (in the case of GET requests) but would also include any status code, error or service response details.